adkinsrs/sadkins_site/misc.md

 * Feb 24 - Sports Story - Switch
 * Mar 7 - Hexcells Infinite - PC
 * Apr 15 - The Murder of Sonic the Hedgehog - PC
-* Apr 30 - The Great Ace Attorney Adventures - Switch
+* Apr 30 - The Great Ace Attorney: Adventures - Switch
 * May 7 - Trombone Champ - PC
 * May 7 - Saturday Edition - Playdate
 * Jun 4 - The Legend of Zelda: Tears of the Kingdom - Switch